guilhermee-dev/guilhermee-dev/README.md

 ## Hello👋 I'm Guilherme Queiroz,
 Currently I'm working with React Native to make Mobile applications for Android and iOS

 The only certainty I have is that learning is an endless road and I want to stay on it.
-So, I love technology, coffee and applying knowledge to solve problems, create solutions and impact lives. purple_heart
+So, I love technology, coffee and applying knowledge to solve problems, create solutions and impact lives.

 <div align="center">
   <a href="https://github.com/guilhermee-dev">